POSTED BY April 5, 2016 COMMENTS (93)ON

 Here is a very good video on this topic which explains capital gains.

 The calculation for this tax is not very straightforward and involves a bit of work, hence we are not covering it here.
 As of now, just understand that if you purchase a property at cost C , and sell if after some years at sale price S. Then your capital gains will be calculated and you will have to pay tax on that.

 Cleartax has a very good tutorial on capital gain, which is worth reading if you want to learn in detail.

-Maharashtra charges one of the highest entertainment tax at 45% and I am not very happy with that because I am a movie buff 🙂 .
-However some relief for me, because I see a lot of Marathi movies too (which are exceptionally good most of the times) and which does have entertainment tax (regional movies generally don’t have entertainment tax in the home state).
+Maharashtra charges one of the highest entertainment tax at 45% and I am not very happy with that because I am a movie buff.
+However, some relief for me, because I see a lot of Marathi movies too (which are exceptionally well most of the time) and which does have entertainment tax (regional movies generally don’t have entertainment tax in the home state).

 Below you can see the slab rates for all the states in India for entertainment tax.

 Stamp duty is a kind of tax which is levied when a legal document is executed.
 Most of us can understand it in real estate terms.
 So when we buy a property and we execute the agreement to sale, the stamp duty is charged as a percentage of the property value which is mentioned in the agreement or the govt read

 Most of the time this stamp duty is in range of 4-6% depending on the state.
 This stamp duty is paid every time a sale is made in property, which means if the same property exchanges hand 5 times in 10 yrs period, the govt will get the stamp duty 5 times.
 Below is the slab rate for stamp duty in various Indian states.

 Note that this data is a bit old and there might be slight changes at present, so please consider the chart below only as a reference point.

 Hence, this way stamp duty becomes a revenue source for the state government.